Brown Sugar and Rosemary Roasted Squash Wedges

 - dash olive oil

-- 1/2 cup salted butter (at room temperature (not margarine))
+- 1/2 cup salted butter at room temperature

 - 1/2 cup lightly packed brown sugar

-- 3 tbsp sprigs fresh rosemary (minced (about 2 ))
+- 3 tbsp coarsely chopped fresh rosemary about 2 sprigs

 Instructions

-- Place the squash wedges into a baking dish and sprinkle with olive oil.
+- Place the squash wedges into a baking dish and drizzle generously with olive oil.

 - Bake for 20 minutes.

-- In a bowl, mix together the butter, brown sugar and rosemary (it should resemble a paste).
+- In the meantime, in a bowl mix together the butter, brown sugar and rosemary (it should resemble a paste).

-- Place them back into the oven and bake for 30 minutes more, or until the squash is lightly browned and caramelized.
+- Place the wedges back into the oven and bake for 30 minutes more, or until the squash is lightly browned and caramelized.

-- During the baking process, use a spoon to scoop some of the melted butter/sugar mixture and drizzle it over the squash.
+- While the squash is baking use a spoon to scoop some of the melted butter/sugar mixture and drizzle it over the squash.

 - Serve and enjoy!
-Make sure to serve the squash with the melted butter/sugar/rosemary sauce…you might even be tempted to soak it up with your dinner buns!
+Make sure to serve the squash with the melted butter/sugar/rosemary sauce from the bottom of the baking dish…you might even be tempted to soak it up with your dinner buns!

 Notes